exadel-inc/esl/README.md

 See more details on what the polyfill approach might look like in the test-server examples.

-Also, the library built-in polyfills for some of DOM and ES6 features are available under [./polyfills](./src/polyfills) directory.
+There is also, the library built-in polyfills for some of DOM and ES6 features are available under [./polyfills](./src/polyfills) directory.

 ---